Skip to content

 • Azure Active Directory using SAML2

-This page describes, in detail, the process for configuring your InfinStor service instance to use Azure Active Directory as a SAML2 authentication provider
+This page describes, in detail, the process for configuring your InfinStor service instance to use Microsoft Extra ID(previously known as Azure Active Directory), as a SAML2 authentication provider

 Step by Step configuration